jinoantony/gatsby-blog/src/pages/php/2020-04-23-how-composer-autoloads-php-files/index.md

 }
 ```

 The `findFile()` method is responsible for finding the file path.
 Since its implementation is a little bit complex, we won't discuss it here.
-But all you need to know is that it check for file path lookup in the following way
+But all you need to know is that it checks for file path lookup in the following way.

 1. Check if classmap contains the specified class if found return immediately with the file path.
 2. If the file is not found in classmap, psr-4 lookup is made, if found return with the generated file path.
 3. If the psr-4 lookup is not successful, psr-0 lookup is made, if found return with the generated file path.

 That's it.
-Composer does a good job of autoloading your files and provides you with a variety of options to configure them.
+Composer does a good job of autoloading your files and provides you with a variety of options to configure them and make development a breeze.